LearnYouSomeComputer/Tools-For-Programming/07-Building-with-Make.md

 ## Motivation

 Wow.
-You've made it seven chapters through this book.
+You've made it six chapters through this book.
 And probably some appendices too.
 And yet you have made not one sandwich.
 Not one!

 Let's fix that.
 Time for a classic pastrami on rye.
 You go to fetch ingredients from the refrigerator, but alas!
 It is empty.